$D^*_{(s)}\to P$ form factors and their applications to semi-leptonic and non-leptonic weak decays: Introduction

 \section{Introduction}

 In the 1970s and 1980s, Terentev and Berestesky proposed the light-front quark model (LFQM) \cite{Terentev,Berestetsky}, which aims to deal with non-perturbable physical quantities such as decay constants and transition form factors \cite{AJaus,BJaus,AChoi}.
 However, the standard LFQM has trouble dealing with zero-mode contributions.
 To address this limitation, Jaus developed an improved model, the covariant light-front quark model (CLFQM)\cite{CJaus}.
 Compared with other quark-model approaches, the CLFQM has some unique advantages.
-First, the light-front wave functions used in this approach are independent of the hadron momentum and thus are manifestly Lorentz invariant.
-Moreover, the hadron spin is correctly constructed using the so-called Melosh rotation.
-Second, this model provides a relativistic treatment of the hadron.
-Since the final state meson at the maximum recoil point ($q^2=0$) or in heavy-to-light transitions can be highly relativistic, it is important to consider relativistic effects.
-Then it is expected that the non-relativistic quark model may not work well.
-Last, in the CLFQM, the spurious contributions, which are dependent on the orientation of the light-front, are just canceled by the zero-mode contributions, thereby the covariance of the current matrix elements lost in the previous standard KFQM is restored.
+In this approach, the light-front wave functions describing the hadron through quark and gluon degrees of freedom can preserve a Lorentz invariant formalism.
+As the final state meson at the maximum recoil point $q^2=0$ is usually relativistic, considering the relativistic effects is necessary.
+From this perspective, one can expect that the relativistic CLFQM should be more suitable to study hadronic transition form factors compared with the non-relativistic quark model.
+Furthermore, the additional spurious contributions apearing in the previous LFQM are just canceled by the zero-mode contributions under the CLFQM, thereby the result is guaranteed to be covariant.
 This model has been successfully used in the study of non-leptonic and semi-leptonic meson decays \cite{ZhangSun,yangy,WangShen,LiuKe,ChengHwang,WangLu}.